Tochoramaina/Fraud-Detection-model/Readme.md

 # Banking Fraud Detection
 ## Overview
-In this project i implemented  an unsupervised machine leraning pipeline that identifies fraudulent or suspicious banking transactions.
+In this project I implemented  an unsupervised machine learaning pipeline that identifies fraudulent or suspicious banking transactions.
 By shifting shifting a range 0f 0.01% - 0.06% contamination threshold to a statistically optimised 1%(26 high-priority cases), the model minimizes false positives and provides actionable leads for fraud investigations.

 ## Project Objectives
 Identifying sophisticated Fraud: Identifying non-obvious patterns like account draining and high-velocity transactions that might be a result of bolt-like behaviour.